chrisnoonan98675/site/xl-deploy/how-to/create-an-xl-deploy-plugin.markdown

 ## Deployment-level properties

 It is also possible to set properties on the deployment (or undeployment) operation itself rather than on the individual deployed.
-The properties are specified by modifying `udm.DeployedApplication` in the synthetic.xml.
+The properties are specified by modifying `udm.DeployedApplication` in the `synthetic.xml`.

 Here's an example: